KonradRyczek/simple-git/README.md

 # simple-git
-Git server with web app.
+Git server with web app interface.

 ### Requirements
 To run the app you will need: